 Having strong core muscles that work together properly is important for all movement—from sports to basic functions of daily life.
 A strong core can help prevent injuries, improve balance, and promote proper muscle development.

-Therefore, to maximize core strength, working one or two isolated groups of muscles is not enough.
+Therefore, to maximize core strength, working 1 or 1 isolated groups of muscles is not enough.
 You need to work several muscle groups together.

 While no one is ever completely safe from injury, strong core muscles are thought to go a long way toward injury prevention in both sports and routine activities, like carrying groceries or picking up a child.
 Weakness of core muscles also may be related to the development of chronic back pain, one of the most common medical complaints.

 Core strength plays a role in many sports:

 There are several ways to strengthen your core muscles.
 Talk to a certified personal trainer or instructor to see which is best for you and to make sure you are doing it right.
 Work on strengthening core muscles 3 times per week for at least 15 minutes per session or longer.